csteele5/Django-Docker-Snippets/README.md

 Now that the app runs on sqllite, try switching over to postgres.
 It will be a blank database at first, but should function.
-Edit settings.py with new database info
+Edit settings.py with new database info:

 `DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql',